 York operates a Single Access Point (SAP) for the majority of supported housing and 'floating support' in the city.

 Professional referrals should be made using a Single Access Point referral form; for resettlement referrals you will need to complete a resettlement category referral form.
 All referrals are subject to a risk assessment and should have a local connection to York.

 Hostel accommodation for single people or couples (no children)

 Union Terrace Hostel, managed by Changing Lives

 Union Terrace Hostel, formerly Arc Light is staffed 24 hours a day, 7 days a week and offers accommodation for men and couples without children.
 The building has 39 bed spaces, predominantly single en suite units, one unit with disabled facilities and a number of twin rooms.
 4 of their rooms are not en suite.
 In addition, there are specialist meeting and counselling rooms, and associated training, education, health, fitness and community facilities.
 The hostel provides breakfast, lunch and evening meals.

 Robinson Court, managed by Changing Lives

-Robinson Court offers accommodation for young people aged 16 to 21 (4 units) and 18+ (14 units).
+Robinson Court offers accommodation for women and young people aged 18+ (18 units).
 The building has rooms with shared kitchen/bathroom facilities.
 It is staffed 24 hours a day, 7 days a week.